24sharkS/24sharkS.github.io/_posts/2020-05-30-A-minimal-package.md

 Using **getSpectra()** of python object, we get a list of MSSpectrum python objects.
 Then for each python object, we create an MSSpectrum object and update its underlying python class object using **set_py_obj**.

 ![get_py_obj.JPG]({{ site.baseurl }}/images/get_py_obj.JPG)

 Here, we use **get_py_obj** to access the underlying python object.

-This is one of the drawbacks as it weakens the abstraction because the user can now access the underlying python object.
+The one drawback to using these functions is that it will weaken the abstraction as user can handle the underlying python object.

 ## Type Conversion.
 Reticulate converts the R data types into equivalent python types when passed to a function.
 Similarly, when values are returned from Python to R they are converted back to R types.